 Obviously, this book does not cover everything.
 And while your #1 resource (besides the book) is going to be the Android SDK documentation, you are likely to need information beyond what’s covered in either of those places.

 Searching online for “android” and a class name is a good way to turn up tutorials that reference a given Android class.
 However, be sure to check the age of the blog post or whatever that you are reading.
 The older it is, the more likely that it is out of date, based upon changes in Android or just better solutions that have evolved over time.

 Beyond randomly hunting around for tutorials, though, this chapter outlines some other resources to keep in mind.

-It is important, particularly for Stack Overflow and the Google Groups, to write well-written questions:
+It is important, particularly for Stack Overflow, to write well-written questions:

 @CommonsWare), to maximize the odds you will get a reply.
 However, only use that for people who are already involved in your question.